-In summary, the college premium is higher in more developed regions (coastal, regions with above-median high-skilled sector, and BSZG) than in other regions, but in all regions, the college premium declines over time.
-This pattern may be explained by both the demand- and supply-side forces.
-More developed regions have a larger HS sector, and the HS sector also grows faster in these regions, as can be seen in Figure 6 and Appendix Table A1.
-This leads to a continued higher demand for skilled labor and help maintain a higher college premium.
-Meanwhile, increasingly more college-educated working-age population resides in more developed regions, many of whom are likely attracted by better job opportunities and higher wages in these regions.
-Table 8 reports the education distribution of working-age population (aged 16-65) in different regions calculated from the 2005, 2010, and 2015 population censuses.
-Due to the higher education expansion, the share of college-educated workers continues to increase in all regions (columns 2, 4, 6), but the increase is larger in the coastal region and still larger in BSZG, the four most developed provinces on the coast than the inland region.
+larger in the coastal region and still larger in BSZG, the four most developed provinces on the coast than the inland region.
 For example, relative to the inland region, in 2005, the coastal region and BSZG have 3.5 and 5 percentage points more college-educated full-time workers respectively, and the differences rise to 5.2 and 8.5 percentage points respectively in 2015.
 This relative increase in the supply of college-educated workers likely slows down the wage growth in the more developed regions and reduces the gap in the college premium relative to the less developed regions.
 This countervailing force from the supply side appears to be stronger in BSZG than in the coastal region in general, reflected in the monotonic decline of the college premium (column 5 of Table 7).

-Controlling for college degree, the return to cognitive skills shows the largest increases from 2007 to 2013 and 2018 in BSZG; this is likely due to the strongest growth of the high-skilled sector in these four provinces.
-However, the return for more developed regions does not increase monotonically over time; if anything, it is weakly lower in 2018 than in 2013.
-This echoes the occupational dynamics documented by Ge, Sun, and Zhao (2021).
-Using census data, they find that from 1990 to 2015, routine cognitive jobs increased significantly from 8% to 19%, whereas the share of non-routine cognitive jobs is flat - indeed, the share decreases from 13% to 11%.
-If skills are particularly more valuable in non-routine cognitive occupations, this stagnation may explain the lack of continued improvement in returns to skills.
+Controlling for college degree, the return to cognitive skills shows the largest increases from 2007 to 2013 and 2018 in BSZG.
+Again, this is likely due to the stronger growth of the high-skilled sector in these four provinces, leading to larger increases in the demand for skills than increases in the supply of skills.
+However, the return in more developed regions does not increase monotonically over time; if anything, it is weakly lower in 2018 than in 2013.
+This echoes the occupational dynamics documented by Ge et al. (2021).
+Using census data, they find that from 1990 to 2015, routine cognitive jobs increased significantly from 8 % to 19 %, whereas the share of non-routine cognitive jobs is flat - indeed, the share decreases from 13 % to 11 %.
+If skills are particularly more valuable in non-routine cognitive occupations, this stagnation could explain the lack of continued improvement in returns to skills.
 This also points to potential problems of China's high-skilled sectors: their value-added may derive more from jobs using basic skills, whereas creative jobs that demand more advanced problem-solving skills are still lacking.
-On balance, this reflects increases in relative demand lagging supply.
+On balance, this reflects that increases in relative demand lag increases in supply.